 We now study the effects of varying different parameters within a single shard.
 Our next set of experiments aim to increase the amount of replication within a single shard.
 In specific, we allow each shard to have $10$, $16$, $22$, and $28$ replicas.
 We use Figures~\ref{fig:plots} (\RN{3}) and (\RN{4}) to illustrate the throughput and latency metrics.

 These plots reaffirm our theory that \RingBFT{} ensures up to $16\times$ higher throughput and $11\times$ lower latency than the other two protocols.
 As the number of replicas in each shard increases, there is a corresponding decrease in throughput for \RingBFT{}.
 This decrease is not surprising because \RingBFT{} employs the \PBFT{} protocol for local replication, which necessitates two phases of quadratic communication complexity.
-This in turn increases the size (and as a result cost) of $\Name{Forward}$ messages communicated between shards.
+This, in turn increases the size (and as a result cost) of $\Name{Forward}$ messages communicated between shards.

-In the case of \AHL{}, the existence of reference committee acts as a performance bottleneck to an extent that $30\%$ cross-shard transactions involving all the $15$ shards subsides the benefits due to reduced replication ($10$ or $16$ replicas). \Sharper{} also observes a drop in its performance due to its reliance on \PBFT{}, and is unable to scale at smaller configurations due to expensive communication that requires an all-to-all communication between the replicas of involved shards. {\bf \em To summarize:} \RingBFT{} achieves up to $4\times$ and $16\times$ higher throughput than \Sharper{} and \AHL{}, respectively.
+In the case of \AHL{}, the existence of a reference committee acts as a performance bottleneck to an extent that $30\%$ cross-shard transactions involving all the $15$ shards subsides the benefits due to reduced replication ($10$ or $16$ replicas). \Sharper{} also observes a drop in its performance as it relies on \PBFT{}, and is unable to scale at smaller configurations due to expensive communication that requires an all-to-all communication between the replicas of involved shards. {\bf \em To summarize:} \RingBFT{} achieves up to $4\times$ and $16\times$ higher throughput than \Sharper{} and \AHL{}, respectively.